DrumPants/DrumPants-Javascript-SDK/README.md

 Connecting
 ---------------

-Scheme/Address/Port: "ws://localhost:8887"
+Scheme/Address/Port: `ws://localhost:8887`

 Please close the connection when you are not using it.
-For instance, in the onPause() method on Android or viewWillDisappear() message in iOS.
+For instance, in the `onPause()` method on Android or `viewWillDisappear()` message in iOS.

 Updates will come in every 80ms, so please keep your processing to a minimum.

 The DrumPants app must be running in the background to receive updates.
-To launch it, run the "drumpants://start" URL from the OS.
+To launch it, run the `drumpants://start` URL from the OS.

 Example JSON Response